 I try to use low impact materials for my art projects.
 My three installations at Heritage Hill used some recycled paper, less than a packet of blue tac, and, in the case of We Thought You Were Coming Tomorrow, objects I re-arranged and put back afterwards.

-I like making ephemeral works that disappear (possibly not a good idea as no one can buy them) but echoing the transience of the passing moment that the works evoke.
+I like making ephemeral works that disappear (possibly not a good idea as no one can buy them), as ephemeral works echo the transience of the passing of time that my practice is concerned with.

 As an adjunct to the installation I presented a talk where I spoke about the artwork and then looked through some of the dresses from the collection, followed by an afternoon tea!
 The event attracted a mixed age audience, including some mothers and daughters, some young women with babies, and some people from a nursing home with a carer.